 - there has been very little research into how rehabilitation experts go about analysing clinical problems, a significant contrast to the investigation into the medical diagnostic process;

 - at least one other group agrees that the biopsychosocial model of illness is an appropriate framework for the analysis

 A systematic approach

 My suggested approach is based on the biopsychosocial model of illness.
-It consists of a series of questions applied to each of the patient-centred domains within the model: pathology, impairment, activities, and social participation.
-You may approach the fields in any order, but it is easiest and most natural to start with activities, working back through impairment and pathology before ending with social participation.
+It consists of a series of questions applied to the model’s patient-centred domains: pathology, impairment, activities, and social participation.
+You may approach the fields in any order, but it is easiest and most natural to start with activities, working through impairment and pathology before ending with social participation.
 The questions are all concerned with consistency in one way or another.

 Are relationships observed consistent, one with another?

 The first set of questions concerns consistency.
 The essential question is, “Are the patient’s preserved and limited or lost phenomena in this domain consistent with the known preserved, limited or lost phenomena in each of the other three domains?”
 For example, is the inability to walk consistent with a diagnosis of a right middle cerebral artery area stroke two days ago?
 The answer would usually be yes.
 But if the diagnosis were of a minor lacunar stroke two years ago, the answer would be no.